Minnesota Sports Betting: When Will MN Sportsbooks Launch?

 Is Sports Betting Legal in Minnesota?

-The only forms of wagering on sports permitted in the state are on horse and simulcast racing and Daily Fantasy Sports (DFS) contests.
+The only forms of wagering on sports permitted in the state are on horse and simulcast racing, as well as Daily Fantasy Sports (DFS) contests.

 When Will Sports Betting Be Legal in Minnesota?